 PIP coverage is primarily for your medical bills, but some auto insurance policies include additional PIP benefits, including essential services, income continuation, and death and funeral expense benefits.

 You probably don’t know offhand what selections you made on your auto insurance, and you may not fully understand these choices.
 That’s okay.
-Our New Jersey car accident lawyers can interpret your insurance policy for you and help you understand what you’re benefits entitled to through your own policy as well as what compensation you deserve from the other driver’s policy.
+Our car accident lawyers can interpret your insurance policy for you and help you understand what you’re benefits entitled to through your own policy as well as what compensation you deserve from the other driver’s policy.

 No matter how clear it is that the other driver is at fault for your injuries, you will be on the hook for paying at least some of the medical costs.
 Exactly how much you have to pay depends on the deductible you chose when purchasing auto insurance.
 Generally, you will pay higher premiums to keep your deductible low.
 You must also pay a 20 percent coinsurance on the first $5,000 of your medical bills.